GameTimeline

 Canon & games

-The Witcher games timeline (/witcher) covers CD Projekt RED's trilogy (2008–2015) and Thronebreaker (2018).
+The Witcher games timeline (Witcher games timeline) covers CD Projekt RED's trilogy (2008–2015) and Thronebreaker (2018).
 This page is Netflix film and TV only.

 No. Netflix adapts Andrzej Sapkowski's books (with changes).
 CD Projekt's games branch after Witcher 1 and tell an original Geralt saga—especially Witcher 2 and 3.
 You can play the games without watching Netflix, and vice versa.